mikelee1313/SPO-Sharing-Scripts/Readme-Get-and-Remove-SPOSharingLinks.md

 ## Overview

-The **Get-and-Remove-SPOSharingLinks-pnp2x.ps1** script is a comprehensive PowerShell tool designed to identify, inventory, and remediate SharePoint Online sharing links across your Microsoft 365 tenant.
+The **Get-and-Remove-SPOSharingLinks-pnpxx.ps1** script is a comprehensive PowerShell tool designed to identify, inventory, and remediate SharePoint Online sharing links across your Microsoft 365 tenant.
 It focuses specifically on **Organization sharing links** and provides a two-step workflow for safe and efficient remediation.

 ### Key Features

 - 🔍 **Complete Inventory**: Scans all SharePoint sites to identify sharing links
 - 🎯 **Targeted Remediation**: Converts Organization sharing links to direct permissions
+- 🔄 **Flexible Link Management**: Option to preserve or remove sharing links after user conversion
 - 🧹 **Automatic Cleanup**: Removes corrupted and empty sharing groups
 - 📊 **Detailed Reporting**: Generates comprehensive CSV reports
 - 🚀 **Two-Step Workflow**: Report first, then remediate based on findings